frouty/freepbx_config/README.md

 __dahdi_test__ : Measures accuracy of the FXO/FXS board software digital signal processing
 __dahdi_tool__ : A nice tool to see what your boards are doing.

- Sample installation
+ # Sample installation
- ---

 After compiling and installing of dahdi and asterisk, you have to perform some further steps to use your hardware.
 This example will show you a few steps how to get asterisk and two Digium cards enabled:

-1.)
-Detect your hardware
-  # (this will generate /etc/dahdi/system.conf and  /etc/asterisk/dahdi-channels.conf)
+- 1 Detect your hardware (this will generate /etc/dahdi/system.conf and  /etc/asterisk/dahdi-channels.conf)
- asterisk:~# dahdi_genconf
+ 	- `asterisk:~# dahdi_genconf`
-2.)
-Read systm.conf file and configure the kernel
+- 2 Read systm.conf file and configure the kernel
- asterisk:~# dahdi_cfg -v
+	- `asterisk:~# dahdi_cfg -v`
-3.)
-Restart dahdi to unload and reload all modules and drivers
+- 3 Restart dahdi to unload and reload all modules and drivers
-  asterisk:~#  /etc/init.d/dahdi restart
+  	- `asterisk:~#  /etc/init.d/dahdi restart`
-4.)
-Point file chan_dahdi.conf to /etc/asterisk/dahdi-channels.conf
+- 4 Point file chan_dahdi.conf to /etc/asterisk/dahdi-channels.conf

   # open chan_dahdi.conf and include it under the section [channels]
   #